ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

 #### ibmcloud hpcs uko keystore-create
 {: #command-uko-keystore-create}

 Create an internal keystore or connect to an external keystore of the requested type.
 If the `dry_run` query parameter is used, no keystores are created in the database and only a test is performed to verify whether the connection information is correct.
-It is possible to sort by the following parameters: `name`, `created_at`, `updated_at`, `vault.id`.
+It is possible to sort by the following parameters: `name`, `created_at`, `updated_at`, `vault-id`.

 ```
-ibmcloud hpcs uko keystore-create --uko-vault UKO-VAULT --keystore-body KEYSTORE-BODY [--dry-run DRY-RUN]
+ibmcloud hpcs uko keystore-create --keystore-body KEYSTORE-BODY [--dry-run DRY-RUN]
 ```

 - Command options

-    --uko-vault (string)
-    :   Required.
-The UUID of the vault where the update is to take place.
-You can use the `ibmcloud hpcs uko keystores` command to retrieve the UUID.

     --keystore-body ([KeystoreCreationRequest](#uko-keystore-creation-request-example-schema))
     :   Required.
 Properties of the keystore that you want to create or connect to.

     `--dry-run` (bool)
     :   Optional.
 Perform a test to verify whether a keystore created with given parameters can be communicated with successfully.
 No keystores are created in the database.
 The default value is `false`.